 My son, Mark, is an avid fisherman.
-He’s also a full-time college student and poor, so fishing in our local state park’s lake is within his budget.
-He keeps his bait (those big red nightcrawlers) in the garage fridge, which also happens to be where I keep overflow food and defrosting items.
+When he lived at home, he kept his bait (those big red night crawlers) in the garage fridge, which also happens to be where I keep overflow food and defrosting items.

 WARNING: THIS NEXT PART IS REALLY GROSS!!